-- It is the protocol of Belmont Public Schools to maintain a school environment free of harassment based on race, color, religion, national origin, age, gender, sexual orientation, disability, or any other characteristic protected by law.
-Users shall observe this protocol in the use of the network and employ digital etiquette by using appropriate, non-abusive language, refrain from making defamatory remarks or racial slurs, bullying, and from the use of obscene or profane language.
+- It is the protocol of Belmont Public Schools to maintain a school environment free of harassment based on race, color, religion, national origin, age, gender, gender identity, sexual orientation, disability, or any other characteristic protected by law.
+Users shall observe this protocol in the use of the network and employ digital etiquette by using appropriate, non-abusive language, refrain from making defamatory remarks or slurs of any kind, bullying, and from the use of obscene or profane language.

 - Network IDs and passwords are provided for each user's personal use only.
-Passwords should not be shared with anyone.
+Passwords should be secured and not shared with anyone.
 Users must not use another person's password.
 If you suspect that someone has discovered your password, you must have it changed immediately.

 - Any use for, or in support of, illegal purposes or activities is prohibited.
-This includes, but is not limited to, gaining unauthorized access to other systems, arranging for the sale or purchase of drugs or alcohol, threatening others, transferring obscene material, or attempting to do any of the above.
+This includes, but is not limited to, gaining unauthorized access to other systems, arranging for the sale or purchase of drugs or alcohol, information about dangerous materials or devices such as weapons, threatening others, transferring obscene material, or attempting to do any of the above.